pitanyc/pitanyc.github.io/README.md

 ## Why?

-GitHub makes it easy to create personal websites.

-I wanted a landing page on GitHub to showcase everything that I do.
+GitHub makes it incredibly easy to create personal websites.
+I wanted a page in there to showcase everything I do.

-So I sat down one night and created this page.
+So I put together this thing.

 ## License